emberjs/website/source/guides/testing/testing-components.md

   component.set('internalAction', 'externalAction');

   // set the targetObject to our dummy object (this
-  // is where sendAction will send it's action to) component.set('targetObject', targetObject);
+  // is where sendAction will send its action to) component.set('targetObject', targetObject);

   // click the button